CodeCraftsmanRohit/GenAI_Learning/README.md

 llm models require gpt

 computers are good in math  , tokenization is diff. for diff. models TIKTOKENIZER

 numbers are given to tranformer and transformer just predict next token Converting the user input to a set of numbers understandable by llm is known as tokenization , detokenization converts it back to text

 tiktoken made by openAi helps to tokenizse and detokenize the text

 Vector Embeddings give semantic meanings to tokens

 Positional Encoding ensures positions of the vectors are maintained

 Self attention ensures vectora talk to each other Multi-Head attention where we keep attention on multiple aspects of a thing

 Linear-> probability
 softmax-> taking out the most probable answer

+Vector DB -> Pinecode Db,Chroma db,pg vector,Qdrant db